xDeadForMeLife/groq-cli/README.md

 **Groq CLI** is a powerful terminal-based chat client for Groq API.

+**[Groq](https://groq.com)** is an ultra-fast AI inference platform powered by unique LPU processors.
+It delivers near-instant text generation with record-low latency, far outperforming traditional GPUs.
+With full OpenAI API compatibility, it allows for seamless integration into any AI-driven project.
 ### 🔑 API Key Setup (IMPORTANT)
 The application requires an API key to function.
 1. Create a folder named `dbai` in the project directory.